GowriTulasi/ToyCraft-Tales-Tableau-s-Vision-into-Toy-Manufacturer-Data/README.md

 Year – Year of data recording
 Number of Manufacturers – Total number of toy manufacturers in the state for that year

-Purpose: The dataset provides information about the distribution and growth of toy manufacturers across U.S. states from 2005 to 2016,
+### Purpose: The dataset provides information about the distribution and growth of toy manufacturers across U.S. states from 2005 to 2016,
           enabling the analysis of industry trends, regional patterns, and changes in the toy manufacturing sector over time.

 ## 🛠️ Tools & Technologies Used
-🔹 Data Storage & Processing
+-🔹 Data Storage & Processing
 MySQL Database
 SQL Queries
 MySQL Workbench
-🔹 Data Visualization
+-🔹 Data Visualization
 Tableau Desktop
 Tableau Public
-🔹 Web Integration
+-🔹 Web Integration
  Flask (Python Framework)
  HTML
   CSS
 JavaScript
-🔹 Development & Deployment
+-🔹 Development & Deployment
 Git & GitHub
 Render (Cloud Deployment)

+## 📈 Data Visualizations Created
+Toy Manufacturers in U.S. States by Index---
+Toy Manufacturers in U.S. States by Year---
+Analysis of Toy Manufacturers---
+Top 10 States by Number of Toy Manufacturers---
+Bottom 10 States by Number of Toy Manufacturers--- State-wise Distribution of Toy Manufacturers--- Year-wise Growth of Toy Manufacturers (2005–2016)--- Total Number of Toy Manufacturers---
+Comparison of Toy Manufacturers Across States---
+Trend Analysis of Toy Manufacturers in the United States---

 ## 🧩 System Architecture
 US Toy Manufacturers Dataset (2005–2016)